How often has it occured that you followed someone else's order, only to find out afterwards that you should have listened to yourself instead?

 Accepting yourself means recognizing that you’re human with all your quirks and flaws.
 Nobody's perfect.
 If you don't accept yourself and think that somebody else is more capable of deciding what you do with your life, you need to realize that you're just as perfect as someone else.

 Everyone has different good (and bad!) attributes.
 It’s easy to compare your own work with the work of your co-workers.
 But if your conclusion from this comparison is that you’re not good enough as a person, then that’s wrong.

 When you find yourself trying to make another unfair comparison, I want you to remember the previous list of strengths or think back to yourself a year ago.
 Have you grown since then?
 Yes?
 Now that’s a good comparison.
 When you’re comparing yourself to your past self, then you’re actually comparing apples to apples.

 Writing down your honest thoughts and ideas is a great way to listen to yourself.
 Journaling helps you open yourself up for exploration and awareness.
 The keyword is “honest” and that’s why journaling is one of the best ways to start listening to yourself more – you can be completely honest in your private journal.

-There’s a reason why a lot of famously successful people are journalers.
-Albert Einstein, Marie Curie, Mark Twain, Barack Obama, Charles Darwin and Frida Kahlo: these are all succesful people who have benefited from the clearance that journaling provides.
+There's a reason why a lot of famously successful people are journalers.
+Albert Einstein, Marie Curie, Mark Twain, Barack Obama, Charles Darwin, and Frida Kahlo: these are all successful people who have benefited from the clearance that journaling provides.

 Journaling helps you become more self-aware, which in turn helps you understand yourself better.
 This makes it easier for you to listen to yourself more.
 We've written a comprehensive guide to journaling for self-awareness here.